The University as a Living Lab

 If you’re working with SRS on a Living Lab project, please refer to this checklist.

-To learn more about how to carry out a Living Lab project, see our toolkit and case studies below, and browse the research priorities for project ideas.
+To learn more about how to carry out a Living Lab project, see our toolkit, and browse the research priorities for project ideas, current projects and completed projects on the Living Lab projects database.

 For further background on the Living Lab approach at the University, read our 2015 report completed by postgraduate student Patrycja Graczyk: